adorsys/datasafe/README.md

 assertThat(versionedServices.latestPrivate()
         .read(ReadRequest.forDefaultPrivate(user, "my/own/file.txt"))
 ).hasContent("Hello 3");
-// but there are 3 versions of file stored physically: assertThat(versionedServices.versionInfo().versionsOf(
+// but there are 3 versions of file stored physically in users' privatespace: assertThat(versionedServices.privateService().list(
     ListRequest.forDefaultPrivate(user, "my/own/file.txt"))
 ).hasSize(3);
 // and still only one file visible on latest view